AkbarGyaranto/AkbarGyaranto/README.md

 - 📫 How to reach me **akbarxploit09@gmail.com**

-- 🌱 I’m currently learning Arduino, Front-End Development, and more
+- 🌱 I’m currently learning Microcontroller, Front-End Development, and more

-- ❓ Ask me about anything related to Computer Science and Microcontroller Systems
+- ❓ Ask me about anything related to Computer Science

 - ⚡ Fun fact about me ?
 I'm ordinary